 Don’t skip the conditioner.

-Shampooing with Sunsilk Strong and Long gets your hair squeaky clean, but it’s always a good idea to use a conditioner to give your long locks some much-needed hydration.
+Shampooing with Sunsilk Strong and Long gets your hair squeaky clean, but it’s always a good idea to use a to give your long locks some much-needed hydration.
 Cream Silk Triple Keratin Rescue Ultimate Straight Ultra Conditioner moisturizes dull and lifeless hair.
 Read this to learn more about the best conditioner for your needs.

 Detangle from the bottom.

 The movie Tangled is really appropriately titled—Rapunzel-like hair is indeed more prone to knots.
 Tangles are typically found near the ends, so it’s best to start brushing or combing hair from the ends, working your way to the top.
 This way, you avoid creating more snarls and prevent hair breakage from too much tugging.

 Wet hair is weaker hair and wrapping it up or rubbing it with a terry-cloth towel can lead to hair damage.
 It can also rough up your cuticles and make your hair look frizzy.
 The alternative?
 Keep an old cotton t-shirt or microfiber towel handy for your drying needs.

 Blow drying removes surface moisture fast, but it also dries out cuticles.
 Meanwhile, ironing dry hair can lead to cracks along the cuticles, while ironing wet hair can cause little blisters to form on your hair.
 Either way, heat styling leads to damage and breakage.

 We know it’s not possible to say goodbye to your hair dryer but when you do need to break it out, make sure you protect your hair with a heat protectant spray or some leave-on conditioner.
 Also try to fan dry it as much as possible before blow drying at the lowest heat setting possible.

 Switch to silk.